SalmanAd01/CP-Bot/README.md

 - Virtual Compiler Of Python And C++.
 ## How To Invite
 1) Paste The Link In The Browser Link:https://discord.com/api/oauth2/authorize?client_id=870861541862408252&permissions=0&scope=bot
-2) Select The Server From The Drope Down Link On Which You Wanted To Invite The Bot
+2) Select The Server From The Drope Down List On Which You Wanted To Invite The Bot

 ![Screenshot (430)](https://user-images.githubusercontent.com/80933048/129594982-711df30d-4503-4644-b290-20b8d5d92bb1.png)<br>